showing the Hickory Point community (Sections 27 and 34).

 The Hickory Point School, also referred to as the Skinner School, was situated about three-quarters of a mile directly east of the Hickory Point community on land owned by Ezekiel Morrison.
 Its location was about one-quarter mile west of present day County Road 600 West along the south side of County Road 500 South.
 This school was erected in 1867 and was of wood frame construction.
 Somewhat ironically, Goodspeed and Blachard's 1882 history of Porter County stated that this school "is at present the poorest [condition] in the township."

 Prior to 1867, it is believed that students from the Hickory Point community were taught at the Methodist Episcopal Church in that community.
-This church was constructed in 1844 and Reverend Jeremiah Early, a circuit-riding Methodist minister from Crown Point, was the first to preach regularly here.
-The church building was still standing as late a 1873, but reportedly in a very derelict condition with no resident pastor.
+This church was constructed in 1844 by William A. Nichols and Reverend Jeremiah Early, a circuit-riding Methodist minister from Crown Point, was the first to preach regularly here.
+The church building, the first wood framed church built in Porter County, was still standing as late as 1873, but reportedly in a very derelict condition with no resident pastor.